treehouses/treehouses.github.io/pages/blog/20201216-securityscan.md

 Scroll to Page  17 of the report.
 This can be a potential danger, reach out to dogi and the developers to see if they can locate this information in the original source code using `grep` and find a way to secure these secrets if they are crucial to the application.
 Security through obscurity is a booboo, any secrets stored in "hidden" parts of the source code can easily be located by an attacker and exploited...

 ## Congrats!
-You just read through and interpreteed a once tedious static scan report :)
+You just read through and interpreted a once tedious static scan report :)